Member Documents/Statement on Ethical Use of Animals

 Humane use requires us to consider the animals’ well-being in all phases of study and to minimize pain and distress to the extent possible for scientifically sound research.
 It is these considerations that have led to this Statement of Principles, which provides a consensus to guide the achievement of these ethical goals.

-In the U.S., the Animal Welfare Act Regulations and the Public Health Service Policy on Humane Care and Use of Labratory Animals govern research and training involving animals.
+In the U.S., the Animal Welfare Act Regulations and the Public Health Service Policy on Humane Care and Use of Laboratory Animals govern research and training involving animals.
 This Statement of Principles conforms to the standards set forth in those documents and it applies to all neuropsychopharmacology research on experimental animals.
 These principles should be followed in all educational and research activities of ACNP’s membership that involve research animals.
-They affirm consideration of risks versus benefits, avoidance of unnecessary pain or disabling long-term effects, minimizing the number of animals used without comprimising value of the research, and evaluation of potential benefits to society.
+They affirm consideration of risks versus benefits, avoidance of unnecessary pain or disabling long-term effects, minimizing the number of animals used without compromising value of the research, and evaluation of potential benefits to society.
 Following many, if not all, of the following principles is mandatory in academic and industrial settings under the supervision and oversight of local institutional animal care and use committees.

 PRINCIPLE 1: Acquisition of Animals